 What can the economic historian add to this debate?
 Very slow economic growth, even "secular stagnation," were of course the rule almost everywhere before the Industrial Revolution.
-In what follows, I sum up my views on the origins of what Deirdre McCloskey (2016) has felicitously termed the "Great Enrichment."
-It focuses on the basic fact, known to every economic historian, that before the Industrial Revolution economic growth was slow, intermittent, and reversible.
+In what follows, I sum up my views on the origins of what McCloskey (2016) has felicitously termed the "Great Enrichment."3 It focuses on the basic fact, known to every economic historian, that before the Industrial Revolution economic growth was slow, intermittent, and reversible.
 Years of growth were normally offset by years of decline.
 Even after the Great Enrichment, episodes of economic decline did happen, but the "good years" began to outweigh the bad ones.
-Economics became more resilient to outside shocks, whether natural or man-made.
+Economies became more resilient to outside shocks, whether natural or man-made.
 Asking "why" economic growth was so weak before the Industrial Revolution may seem otiose, since it was the normal, natural state of affairs.
-Yet the answers points to the many ways in which "modern" economies differ from traditional ones, and thus underline that the Industrial Revolution was in many ways what the physicists call a "phase transition," a major transformation not only of the level and rate of
+Yet the answers points to the many ways in which "modern" economics differ from traditional ones, and thus underline that the Industrial Revolution was in many ways what the physicists call a "phase transition," a major transformation not only of the level and rate of growth of the system, but rang in an entirely new economic dynamic.
+It is almost like writing the history of life on earth during the Cenozoic era: mammal species proliferated and evolved, but the entire dynamic of evolution and the environment in which it took place changed in geologically very recent times with the appearance of homo sapiens.